Caitlin Sammons

-Caitlin Sammons (born October 31, 1993) is an American mixed martial artist, whp competes in the flyweight division.
+Caitlin Sammons (born October 31, 1993) is an American mixed martial artist who competes in the flyweight division.
 She has previously competed in the Invicta Fighting Championships.

 Mixed martial arts career

 Invicta Fighting Championships

 Sammons made her Invicta debut on February 15, 2019, against Christina Ricker at Invicta FC 34.
 She won the fight by technical knockout in round two.

 Her next fight came on August 9, 2019, facing Chantel Coates at Invicta FC 36.
 She won the fight via a rear-naked choke in round two.

 On July 30, 2020, Sammons faced Claire Guthrie at Invicta FC 41.
 She won the fight via split decision.

 Sammons faced Stephanie Geltmacher on November 20, 2020, at Invicta FC 43.
 She lost the fight via knockout in round one.

 Simmons faced Helen Peralta at Invicta FC 44: A New Era on August 27, 2021.
 Simmons lost via unanimous decision.

 Personal life

 Simmons graduated with a bachelor's degree in Sports and Exercise Science.